 - 1/2 cup organic rice beverage or other milk substitute

 - 1/2 tsp salt

 Preheat oven to 350°F. In a mixing bowl add sugar and margarine and beat with mixer until blended.
 Add eggs and beat until smooth.
 Mix in rice beverage, vanilla and banana.
 In a separate bowl combine baking soda, powder, salt and flour and whisk together.
 Slowly add dry ingredients into the wet and beat 1 minute, just until combined.
 Grease a 9 x 13” baking pan with canola oil or baking spray.
 Pour in batter.
 Bake approximately 25 minutes or until a toothpick inserted into the center comes out clean.

 And Kids with Food Allergies (KFA) also has a good variety of cake and icing recipes to try.
 Here’s a recipe from their website:

 - 3 Tbsp water

 Sometimes a traditional “cake” isn’t the best option for your child.
 That’s ok!
 Let’s face it, it’s not about the cake anyway.
-Our team came up with a few alternatives to that traditional cake in this blog post:
+Our team came up with a few food allergies cake alternatives to that traditional cake: